A topic from the subject of Inorganic Chemistry in Chemistry.

 Metalloids Chemistry

 Metalloids are elements that possess properties of both metals and nonmetals.
 They are located in the p-block of the periodic table, and the line separating metals from nonmetals is somewhat arbitrary.
-The metalloids are boron, silicon, germanium, arsenic, antimony, and tellurium.
+The metalloids are boron (B), silicon (Si), germanium (Ge), arsenic (As), antimony (Sb), tellurium (Te), and polonium (Po), although polonium's metalloid character is less pronounced due to its radioactivity and other properties.

-Metalloids share some of the physical properties of metals, such as luster and high electrical and thermal conductivity.
-However, they also share some of the chemical properties of nonmetals, such as their ability to form covalent bonds.
+Metalloids share some physical properties of metals, such as a somewhat metallic luster and varying degrees of electrical and thermal conductivity (generally lower than true metals).
+However, they also exhibit chemical properties characteristic of nonmetals, such as the tendency to form covalent bonds and act as semiconductors.

 Key Points

-• Metalloids are elements that possess properties of both metals and nonmetals.
+• Metalloids exhibit properties intermediate between metals and nonmetals.

-• The metalloids are boron, silicon, germanium, arsenic, antimony, and tellurium.
+• The common metalloids are boron, silicon, germanium, arsenic, antimony, tellurium, and polonium.

 Experiment to Identify Metalloids